 A 1960s study of the pathogenesis of pre-eclampsia of >100 placental bed biopsy samples from women with various hypertensive disorders of pregnancy reported that samples from women with chronic hypertension demonstrated hyperplasia and arteriosclerosis with proliferation of the intima and media of both basal and spiral arteries with mural microthrombi of the spiral arteries in an attempt to distinguish from the pathological findings in normotensive gravid women[62].
-Studies further affirmed that during normal placentation, cytotrophoblasts differentiate from an epithelial to an endothelial phenotype(‘pseudo-vasculogenesis’ or ‘vascular mimicry’)[62].Farger clinical studies emphasize the use of circulating 2-ME(2-methoxyoestradiol) and estrogen metabolites assays in understanding the the role of the Catechol-O-methyltransferase(COMT) pathway in the processes associated with pre-eclampsia[61].
+Studies further affirmed that during normal placentation, cytotrophoblasts differentiate from an epithelial to an endothelial phenotype(‘pseudo-vasculogenesis’ or ‘vascular mimicry’)[62].Fager clinical studies emphasise the use of circulating 2-ME(2-methoxyoestradiol) and estrogen metabolites assays in understanding the role of the Catechol-O-methyltransferase(COMT) pathway in the processes associated with pre-eclampsia[61].

-In 2000, a study demonstrated the importance of heme oxygenase-1(HO1), an antioxidase enzyme as a valuable endogenous mediator of placental development and regulation and further reported that the level was substantially altered and decrease in pre-eclamptic patients when compared with the placentae of normotensive[62].
+In 2000, a study demonstrated the importance of heme oxygenase-1(HO1), an antioxidase enzyme, as a valuable endogenous mediator of placental development and regulation and further reported that the level was substantially altered and decreased in pre-eclamptic patients when compared with the placentae of normotensive[62].

 A study by Lynch. et.al in 2006 further documented the role of complements in the pathogenesis of preeclampsia[63].
-The study showed activation of complement(anaphylatoxin C5a) in an antibody-independent mouse model of spontaneous miscarriage and intrauterine growth restriction with both of conditions characterized by placentation abnormalities[62].
+The study showed activation of complement(anaphylatoxin C5a) in an antibody-independent mouse model of spontaneous miscarriage and intrauterine growth restriction, with both conditions characterised by placentation abnormalities[62].

 A clinical study of about 500 pregnant women with autoimmune diseases (lupus and/or antiphospholipid antibody syndrome) ended up with severe adverse outcomes, including early-onset pre-eclampsia, fetal demise and preterm delivery with higher-than-normal levels of sENG, PlGF and particularly sFLT1, while in a large cohort-study(n = 4,099) in the United Kingdom, the plasma sFLT1:PlGF ratio measured at mid-trimester (~28 weeks) had a positive predictive value of 32% for preterm pre-eclampsia in a cohort of unselected nulliparous women[62].
-Gong S et.al in 2025 hypothesis suggested elevated Leptin and Pappalysin2 cell-free RNAs should be the hallmark of the assessment of these patients [63].
+Gong S et.al in 2025 hypothesised suggested elevated Leptin and Pappalysin2 cell-free RNAs should be the hallmark of the assessment of these patients [63].

 Another study that used a decision-analytic model estimated the economic impact pf using angiogenic markers instead of standard diagnostic steps to have saved £945 per patient in the UK using 1,000 pregnant women receiving standard obstetric care[62].

-There are several studies of therapeutic trials and management of toxemia in pregnancy in several literatures, such as clinical trials that reported the use of aspirin prophylaxis early in pregnancy.
-This was highly effective for prevention of pre-eclampsia using an algorithm containing biophysical and angiogenic risk factors to identify patients at risk of preterm pre-eclampsia for enrolment[62].
+There are several studies of therapeutic trials and management of toxaemia in pregnancy in several literature, such as clinical trials that reported the use of aspirin prophylaxis early in pregnancy.
+This was highly effective for the prevention of pre-eclampsia using an algorithm containing biophysical and angiogenic risk factors to identify patients at risk of preterm pre-eclampsia for enrolment[62].
 Sildenafil therapy prolonged pregnancy duration by 4 days and lowered blood pressure as observed in a small cohort study[62].
-However, in the case of the STRIDER multicenter study, a trial of sildenafil to treat early-onset growth restriction, was discontinued due high number of fetal lung disease and death among the intervention group[62].
+However, in the case of the STRIDER multicenter study, a trial of sildenafil to treat early-onset growth restriction was discontinued due high number of fetal lung disease and death among the intervention group[62].

-There are several studies and clinical trials in several literatures that documented epidemiology, pathogenesis, diagnosis , treatment trials and prognosis; few examples of the treatment findings in the study are[62][63][64][65] :
+There are several studies and clinical trials in several literatures that documented epidemiology, pathogenesis, diagnosis , treatment trials and prognosis; a few examples of the treatment findings in the study are[62][63][64][65] :

-i.Biguanides like metformin, an insulin sensitizer that is approved for use in type 2 diabetes mellitus during pregnancy to be associated with a reduced incidence of pre-eclampsia.
+i.Biguanides like metformin, an insulin sensitiser that is approved for use in type 2 diabetes mellitus during pregnancy to be associated with a reduced incidence of pre-eclampsia.

 ii.
 Proton pump inhibitors (PPIs) can be used to block sFLT1 production in cell culture studies and reverse hypertension in sFLT1-transgenic mice.